auth0/docs/articles/quickstart/webapp/aspnet-core/_includes/_login.md

 To enable authentication in your ASP.NET Core application, use the OpenID Connect (OIDC) middleware.
 Go to the `ConfigureServices` method of your `Startup` class.
 To add the authentication services, call the `AddAuthentication` method.
 To enable cookie authentication, call the `AddCookie` method.

 Next, configure the OIDC authentication handler.
 Add a call to `AddOpenIdConnect`.
 To configure the authentication scheme, pass "Auth0" as the `authenticationScheme` parameter.
-You will use this value later to test the OIDC middleware.
+You will use this value later to challenge the OIDC middleware.

 Configure other parameters, such as `ClientId`, `ClientSecret` or `ResponseType`.